Minimum Qualifications for Faculty and Administrators (aka Disciplines List)

 After the Community College Reform Act (AB 1725) passed the legislature in 1988, California Community College Teaching Credentials were no longer issued and the hiring of faculty and administrators to teach at the California Community Colleges was based on minimum qualifications for each discipline.
 The disciplines and related disciplines were determined by the Statewide Academic Senate and published in the disciplines list adopted by the CCC Board of Governors.
 Holders of valid California community college credentials hired before 1990 retained "the right to serve under the terms of that credential, and, for that purpose, shall be deemed to possess the minimum qualifications specified for every discipline or service covered by the credential until the expiration of that credential."
 (EC 87355:CC 87355).

-For academic disciplines, the minimum qualifications are a Master's degree in the discipline of the assignment; except in the discipline of Biotechology which requires a Bachelor's degree in the discipline of the assignment and a Master's degree in a reasonably related discipline.
+For most academic transfer disciplines, the minimum qualifications are a Master's degree in the discipline of the assignment or equivalent.
 For disciplines in which a Master's degree is not generally expected or available, the minimum qualifications are a Bachelor's degree in the appropriate discipline and two years of working experience, or an Associate degree and six years of experience.

 Counselors and librarians are also expected to hold appropriate Master's degrees.
 There are special requirements for employees of Disabled Students Programs and Services (DSPS) and Extended Opportunity Programs and Services (EOPS).